Fil/pangea/src/uk-bivariate-map.md

 const lat = (d, i) => ly[i/ l | 0];
 ```

-We need an outline of the land, and a (not yet released) version of Plot that can to clip marks based on that outline:
+We need an outline of the land, and a (not yet released) version of Plot that can clip marks based on that outline:

 ```js echo
 const land = fetch(